partisiablockchain/dapp-playground/tutorial/public-contract-example.md

 ## Deploy a Petition contract

-Run the task "Deploy Petition Contract".
+Run the task "Deploy Petition Contract", the task will prompt to choose the account to deploy with.

 ### Sign the Petition

-Run the task "Sign Petition", the task will prompt choosing what account to sign the petition with.
+Run the task "Sign Petition", the task will prompt to choose what account to sign the petition with.

 ## The structure of a smart contract